MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

-\begin{code}[h!] \lstinputlisting[language=C++,firstline=6,lastline=33]{code_examples/Unicycle/unicycle_cost.cuh} \end{code} If we make a Dynamics class, we also generally will want to make a corresponding Cost.
-While there is a default quadratic cost implementation that allows for use with any dynamics, we will implement a quick Cost class to show the bare minimum to overwrite.
-For this example, we will choose to think of our unicycle on a road of some width pointing in the $x$ direction.
-We want to keep the unicycle on the road so we will penalize the absolute $y$ position linearly up to the road width and then penalize it quadratically if it goes outside the road.
+If we make a Dynamics class, we also generally need to make a corresponding Cost.
+While a default quadratic cost implementation that allows for use with any dynamics exists, we implement a quick Cost class to show what methods to overwrite.
+For this example, we choose to think of our unicycle on a road of some width pointing in the $x$ direction.
+We want to keep the unicycle on the road so we penalize the absolute $y$ position linearly up to the road width and penalize it quadratically if it goes outside the road.

-To do this, we will first construct a parameter structure for the cost class.
-It will inherit from the base CostParams class and needs to know the \lstinline{CONTROL_DIM} and have a variable for the width of the road and coefficient for the cost.
+To do this, we first construct a parameter structure for the cost class.
+It inherits from the base CostParams class and needs to know the \lstinline{CONTROL_DIM} and have a variable for the width of the road and coefficient for the cost.
 From there, we implement a basic Cost class that has to overwrite \lstinline{computeStateCost()} and \lstinline{terminalCost()} on both the CPU and GPU sides.
 It also creates a default constructor and name method \lstinline{getCostFunctionName()}.
-This basic implementation can be seen in \cref{code:unicycle_cost_class}.
-Notice that we have created an alias for our dynamics params struct on line 11.
+This basic implementation is shown in \cref{code:unicycle_cost_class}.
+Notice that we created an alias for our dynamics parameter's \lstinline{struct} on \cref{line:cost_alias_for_dyn_params}.
 This is to allow us to use the \lstinline{enum} defined there inside our cost function as well.
 Other things to note are that again, our cost is based on the output rather than the state in \lstinline{computeStateCost()}.
 For our simple Unicycle Dynamics, the output is the same as the state.